monjurulkarim/DSTA/README.md

 <a name="citation"></a>
 ## Citation

-Please cite our paper if you find our code useful.
+Please cite our paper if you find the code useful.

 ```
 @article{karim2021dynamic,